aphp/edsnlp/docs/tutorials/multiple-texts.md

 Depending on your machine, you should get a significant speed boost (we got 20x acceleration on a shared cluster using 62 cores).

-## Deploying EDS-NLP on Spark
+## Deploying EDS-NLP on Spark/Koalas

-Should you need to deploy spaCy on larger-than-memory Spark DataFrames, EDS-NLP has you covered.
+Should you need to deploy spaCy on a distributed DataFrame such as a [Spark](https://spark.apache.org/) or a [Koalas](https://koalas.readthedocs.io/en/latest/index.html) DataFrame, EDS-NLP has you covered.
+The procedure for those two types of DataFrame is virtually the same.
+Under the hood, EDS-NLP automatically deals with the necessary conversions.

 Suppose you have a Spark DataFrame: